Large Tunable Thermoelectric Effects in Superconducting Spin Valves with Commercially Available Materials: Micromagnetic simulations

-Moreover, owing to the presence of the low field antiferromagnetic coupling (AF) coupling between the two F layers, a negative exchange interaction was introduced between regions 1 and 2 by means of a negative Ruderman–Kittel–Kasuya–Yosida coupling constant (RKKY).
+Moreover, owing to the presence of the low field antiferromagnetic (AF) coupling between the two F layers, a negative exchange interaction was introduced between regions 1 and 2 by means of a negative Ruderman–Kittel–Kasuya–Yosida (RKKY) coupling constant.
 Different RKKY constants from $-0.5$~mJ/m$^2$ to $-2$~mJ/m$^2$ were considered.
 The simulations were performed by varying the magnetic field starting from $-0.5$~T and up to $0.5$~T. The results for the angle difference $\Delta\theta(H)$ in \Cref{Fig3}(a) and \Cref{fig:numerical_model}(c) were computed based on the macrospin of each region.
-That means that the average magnetization vector for regions 1 and 2 was computed separately, and then the angle between them was calculated.
+In other words, the average magnetization vector for AF coupled regions 1 and 2 (see Fig.S5 in ~\cite{supplemental}) was computed separately, and then the angle between them was calculated.

 To calculate the MR we followed a simplified model~\cite{PhysRevB.39.6995} to approximate the magnetic state dependent conductance $G$ for our junctions (see \cite{supplemental} for details).
 We simulated the MR using two approaches.
 The first one (Av.Angle) calculates conductance as a function of the angle of the averaged magnetization in the two layers.
 The second approach divides the magnetic layers into a number of interfacial cells and then averages the conductance between each cell (discretization size of $2.34\times2.34\times1.67$~nm$^3$ was used, see \cite{supplemental} for the details) from the one electrode and a randomly chosen cell of the opposite electrode.
 Then, the electrodes were interchanged and same procedure was repeated.
 The second method (Rnd.Diff.) thus models elastic impurity scattering of the electrons within the 40nm thick V layer separating the ferromagnetic electrodes.
-As one observes in \Cref{Fig3}(b), using the lowest AF coupling value of RKKY$=-0.5$~mJ/m$^2$, the above mentioned concentration of defects and the Rnd.Diff. method, we obtain a MR curve which is qualitatively similar to the experimental measurements in \Cref{Fig2}(c).
-The magnetoresistance saturates below 0.3 T and the ``overshoot'' effect is reduced as in MR experiments.
+As one observes in \Cref{Fig3}(b), using the lowest AF coupling value of RKKY$=-0.5$~mJ/m$^2$, the above mentioned concentration of defects and the Rnd.Diff. method, we obtain an MR curve that is qualitatively similar to the experimental measurements in \Cref{Fig2}(c).
+The magnetoresistance saturates above 0.3 T and the ``overshoot'' effect is reduced as in MR experiments.